biotite-dev/hydride/doc/theory.rst

 Hydrogen addition
 -----------------

-The addition of hydrogen atoms is based on molecular geometries of groups from reference molecules.
+The information about the number and positions of hydrogen atoms for a given heavy atom is leveraged from known molecular geometries of reference molecules containing hydrogen.
+For example, to be able to add hydrogen atoms to the carbon atom of a methyl group, *Hydride* needs a reference molecule containing a methyl group with hydrogen.

-For this purpose the reference molecules are compiled into a *fragment library*:
+These reference molecules are compiled into a so called *fragment library*:

-Each molecule is split into *fragments*, one for each heavy atom in the molecule.
+Each reference molecule is segmented into its *fragments*, one fragment for each heavy atom in the molecule:
-Each fragment consists of
+Each fragment contains the central heavy atom *(blue)* and all heavy atoms *(gray)* and hydrogen atoms *(white)* directly bonded to it.
+A fragment is characterized by its *library key*, a combination of

-   - the element, charge and coordinates of the central heavy atom *(blue)*,
+   - the element of the central heavy atom,
-   - the coordinates of the bonded hydrogen atoms *(white)*,
-   - the coordinates of the bonded heavy atoms and the order of the bonds to them (*gray*) and
-   - the chirality of the fragment, if applicable.

-These fragments are stored in the aforementioned fragment library, a data structure that maps the combination of a fragment's

-   - central atom element,
-   - central atom charge,
+   - its charge,
-   - chirality and
+   - its chirality,
-   - order of bonds to connected heavy atoms
+   - and the order of bonds to connected heavy atoms

-(called *library key* from now on) to

-   - the coordinates of heavy atoms connected to the central atom and
-   - the coordinates of hydrogen atoms connected to the central atom.
+The coordinates for each fragment in the reference molecules are added to the fragment library and can thereupon be accessed via its *library key*.

-The coordinates of the fragment's central atom are not saved, as the coordinates of the fragment are translated, so that the central atom lies always in the coordinate origin.
+The coordinates of the fragment's central atom are not saved, since the coordinates are translated to place the central heavy atom into the coordinate origin.
-Duplicate library keys are ignored *(slightly transparent)* and hence will not be part of the fragment library.
+Note, that duplicate library keys are ignored *(slightly transparent)* and hence will not be part of the fragment library.

 .. figure:: /images/library.png
    :width: 800